P Gnana at Gnani Arts Gallery

 I am in awe of people who can have a thought and get that in to a physical format either art or sculpture.
 Mostly without even sketching a plan before.
 I buy canvasses and even draw an idea before I paint, but it never looks like anything that was in my head!
 It never looks much like anything really…

-They have a gallery in Tanglin Shopping Centre and a warehouse of various artists work in Lum Kong Building, 18 Tannery Lane.
+They have a warehouse of various artists work in Lum Kong Building, 18 Tannery Lane.